 Partnering with neighbors and neighborhood associations, this unique collaboration provides an opportunity for neighborhoods to manage and guide their community’s future through the development of neighborhood plans.

-Two City projects can also help neighborhoods enhance their communities: Neighborhood Small Projects and NeighborWoods.
+Another way City projects can help neighborhoods enhance their communities is through NeighborWoods.